dougalstanton/git-checklist/README.md

 make this versioned though it is not a priority for me.
 My workflow is based around a single computer.

 The read/write step bashes into the awkwardness of lazy IO.
-The key printed to the screen is just a quick hack to get around that.

 The serialisation is quick-and-dirty using Haskell's `deriving (Read,Show)` functionality which means not only is it brittle but the